Eldfin/SLIFOX/README.md

     Number that defines in how many sub-processes the fitting process should be split into.

 ##### Returns
-- `best_parameters`: np.ndarray (m, )
+- image_params: np.ndarray (n, m, q)
-        Array which stores the best found parameters.
+    Array which stores the best found parameters for every pixel (of n*m pixels).
-- `best_redchi`: float
-    Calculated Chi2 of the model with the found parameters and given data.
-- `peaks_mask`: np.ndarray (n_peaks, n)
+- image_peaks_mask: np.ndarray (n, m, max_peaks, p)
-    Array that stores the indices of the measurements that corresponds (mainly) to a peak.
+    Array that stores the indices of the measurements that corresponds (mainly) to a peak, for every pixel (of n*m pixels).

 #### Function: `find_image_peaks`
 ##### Description